John Stanley-22 May 1355

 He faced a menacing group of Morgan’s friends.
 Out of the corner of his eye, John could see the Toulousaines moving into a group.
 A conflict was imminent.
 John had no ambition to end the night by diving into a chilly fast-flowing river.

 John pulled out his sword, vaulted the rail of the balcony and landed on a table, immediately below.
-He jumped from the table to the floor and landed immediately over Morgan’s body, his feet widespread and sword above his head, ready to strike in any direction.
+He jumped from the table to the floor and landed legs astride Morgan’s body, his feet widespread and sword above his head, ready to strike in any direction.